justin-calleja/Gut-wiki/Home.md

-# Gut 6.8.0
+# Gut 6.8.1
 GUT (Godot Unit Test) is a utility for writing tests for your Godot Engine game.
 It allows you to write tests for your gdscript in gdscript.

-### Godot 3.1 Compatible.
+### Godot 3.1.x, 3.2 Compatible.
-As of version 6.7.0 Gut is compatible with version 3.1.
+* As of version 6.7.0 Gut is compatible with version 3.1.
 It is also compatible with version 3.0.x.
+* As of version 6.8.1 Gut is compatible with version 3.2 as well as 3.1.x and 3.0.x.

 # Getting Started
 * [Install](Install)